uviclibraries/insta360/index.md

     - Trimming video Keyframes for orienting the default view for the 360 video
     - Select and track objects in the 360 video
     - Cover up tripod mount in Insta360 software
-9. **Learn how to protect the Insta360 lenses from being scratched**, see what video from a scratched lens looks like, & know how much it costs to replace a scratched lens

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }